 Know Before You Go:

 The Belize Tourism website is a good resource for general questions.
-For more information, read on.
+For more information on planning your San Ignacio family vacation, read on.

 - Many travelers don’t realize that Belize is an English-speaking nation, due to its long history as a British colony (it’s been an independent nation since 1981).
 Expect English to be spoken widely.